FaceApp

 FaceApp is a photo and video editing application for iOS and Android developed by FaceApp Technology Limited, a company based in Cyprus.
-The app generates highly realistic transformations of human faces in photographs by using neural networks based on artificial intelligence.
+The app generates highly realistic transformations of human faces in photographs by using neural networks.
 The app can transform a face to make it smile, look younger, look older, or change gender.

+History

+FaceApp was launched on iOS in January 2017 and on Android in February 2017.
+It was developed by Yaroslav Goncharov, a former executive at Yandex, and created by the Russian company Wireless Lab.

 Features

-FaceApp was launched on iOS in January 2017 and on Android in February 2017.
 There are multiple options to manipulate the photo uploaded such as editor options of adding an impression, make-up, smiles, hair colors, hairstyles, glasses, age or beards.
 Filters, lens blur and backgrounds along with overlays, tattoos, and vignettes are also a part of the app.

 The gender change transformations of FaceApp have attracted particular interest from the LGBT and transgender communities, due to their ability to realistically simulate the appearance of a person as the opposite gender.

 Criticism

-In 2019, FaceApp attracted criticism in both the press and on social media over the privacy of user data.
-Among the concerns raised were allegations that FaceApp stored users' photos on their servers, and that their terms of use allowed them to use users' likenesses and photos for commercial purposes.
-In response to questions, the company's founder, Yaroslav Goncharov, stated that user data and uploaded images were not being transferred to Russia but instead processed on servers running in the Google Cloud Platform and Amazon Web Services.
-According to Goncharov, user photos were only stored on servers to save bandwidth when applying multiple filters, and were deleted shortly after being uploaded.
-US senator Chuck Schumer expressed "serious concerns regarding both the protection of the data that is being aggregated as well as whether users are aware of who may have access to it" and called for an FBI investigation into the app.

-A "hot" transformation was available in the app in 2017 supposedly making its users appear more physically attractive, but this was accused of racism for lightening the skin color of black people and making them look more European.
+In 2017, FaceApp faced criticism for a "hot" filter that appeared to lighten users' skin tones, prompting accusations of racial bias.
 The feature was briefly renamed "spark" before being removed.
-Founder and chief executive Yaroslav Goncharov apologised, describing the situation as "an unfortunate side-effect of the underlying neural network caused by the training set bias, not intended behaviour" and announcing that a "complete fix" was being worked on.
-In August that year, FaceApp once again faced criticism when it featured "ethnicity filters" depicting "White", "Black", "Asian", and "Indian".
+Founder Yaroslav Goncharov attributed the issue to training data bias and apologized.
+In August of that year, more criticism arose when it featured "ethnicity filters" depicting "White", "Black", "Asian", and "Indian".
 The filters were immediately removed from the app.

+In 2019, FaceApp faced criticism over its handling of user data, including concerns that it stored users' photos on its servers and could use them for commercial purposes.
+Founder Yaroslav Goncharov stated that images were processed on cloud servers like Google Cloud Platform and Amazon Web Services, not transferred to Russia, and were temporarily stored only to support editing functions before being deleted.
+U.S. Senator Chuck Schumer raised concerns about data privacy and called for an FBI investigation.